elinorewickard/Kotlin/README.md

 # Overview

 This was an excerise to practice Kotlin syntax.
 As someone who has mostly done Python within VS Code, it was an endeavor to say the least.
-{Provide a description the software that you wrote to demonstrate the Kotlin language.}

 This is a TicTacToe game created in Kotlin.
+Currently there are issues that mean it doesn't run.

 # Development Environment